Ninety-nine percent of consultants fall into one of two categories: strategists or technologists.

 - Recognize realistic alternatives for closing the gaps based upon industry experience

-- Develop tactical solutions and roadmaps based upon technical experience
+- Develop tactical solutions and roadmaps based on technical experience

 - Implement the recommendations

-- And sometimes, just clean up after the consultants
+- Sometimes, just clean up after the consultants

-- There are simple, quick and cost effective alternatives to any challenge organizations face
+- There are simple, quick, cost effective alternatives to any challenge organizations face

-- There is no such thing as a best practice that applies to all organizations
+- There’s no such thing as a best practice that applies to all organizations

 - Every organization deserves to get value out of its ERP or accounting system